szporwolik/perun/README.md

 The following arguments are accepted (keep the order!):
 * server port (shall be the same as in the lua file!)
 * instance ID (shall be the same as in the lua file!)
-* path to SRS client-list.json
+* path to SRS client-list.json OR put -1 if you do not want to use DCS SRS
-* path to LotATC stats.json
+* path to LotATC stats.json OR put -1 if you do not want to use LotATC
 * numeric value (without quotes), set 1 for Autostart (Perun will start within 500ms after starting up)

 Example for windows shortcut: